Is the digital reality about to change in favour of startups and small and medium-sized companies?

 CPS are listed as online intermediation services, online search engines, online social networking services, video-sharing platform services, number-independent interpersonal communications services, operating systems, web browsers, virtual assistants, cloud computing services, and online advertising services.
 Importantly, the DMA rules apply where CPS are offered or provided to businesses or end-users in the EU.
 This is regardless of the place of establishment or residence of the gatekeepers.

 Consequently, the designation of gatekeepers is a nodal point of the DMA.
-Without getting into too much detail, both quantitative and qualitative criteria are taken into account when assessing who is a gatekeeper and the final decision in that scope rests with the European Commission.
-In the designation decision, the European Commission indicates which CPS serve as an important gateway for business users to reach end-users.
-With respect to each of these CPS, the gatekeepers have to comply with all of the dos and don’ts laid down in the DMA.
-Adherence to those obligations must persist until the European Commission withdraws the gatekeeper status, with the Commission obliged to reevaluate the designations at a minimum of once every three years.
+Without getting into too much detail, both quantitative and qualitative criteria are taken into account when assessing who is a gatekeeper.
+The final decision in that scope rests with the European Commission.
+In its designation decision, it indicates which CPS serve as an important gateway for business users to reach end-users.
+With respect to each of these CPS, the gatekeepers have to comply with all of the do’s and don’ts laid down in the DMA.
+Adherence to those obligations must persist until the European Commission withdraws the gatekeeper status, and the Commission is obliged to reevaluate these designations at a minimum of once every three years.

 Dos and don’ts